janwilmans/guidelines/guidelines_details.md

 ## Misc

 -   List class data members in order big to small (rationale: reduces padding)
--   Put switch statements in a separate function where each case only returns immediately (https://godbolt.org/z/cf8sjr8r3)
+-   Put switch statements in a separate function where each case only returns immediately. [example](https://godbolt.org/z/cf8sjr8r3)
 -   Do not use more than `2` nested levels of conditional statements.
 If exceeded: refactor.
 -   Do not use manual memory management (e.g. `new`, `delete`, `malloc`, `free`)
     -   Exception: when working with Qt `new` is explicitly allowed